A summary of the proposed changes to EMIR that are expected to come into effect in Q1/Q2 2019.

 What is the EMIR REFIT?

-Between May and August 2015, the European Commission carried out an extensive assessment of the European Market Infrastructure Regulation (EMIR).
-The review resulted in a report published in November 2016, in which the European Commission concluded that, although there was no need for a fundamental change to the nature of the core requirements in EMIR, the legislation imposed disproportionate burdens and overly complex requirements on non-financial counterparties, small financial counterparties and pension funds.
+Between May and August 2015, the European Commission (the Commission) carried out an extensive assessment of the European Market Infrastructure Regulation (EMIR).
+The review resulted in a report published in November 2016, in which the Commission concluded that, although there was no need for a fundamental change to the nature of the core requirements in EMIR, the legislation imposed disproportionate burdens and overly complex requirements on non-financial counterparties, small financial counterparties and pension funds.

-As a result, EMIR was included within the European Commission’s 2016 Regulatory Fitness and Performance (REFIT) programme which resulted, in May 2017, in a proposal from the European Commission (the Commission Proposal) for a Regulation amending EMIR (the Amendment Regulation) to address the issues it had identified.
-In June 2017, the European Commission adopted a separate proposal to amend EMIR in relation to authorisation and recognition of CCPs.
-This separate proposal was itself subsequently amended by the European Commission in September 2017.
+As a result, EMIR was included within the Commission’s 2016 Regulatory Fitness and Performance (REFIT) programme which resulted, in May 2017, in a proposal from the Commission (the Commission Proposal) for a Regulation amending EMIR (the Amendment Regulation) to address the issues it had identified.
+In June 2017, the Commission adopted a separate proposal to amend EMIR in relation to authorisation and recognition of CCPs.
+This separate proposal was itself subsequently amended by the Commission in September 2017.
 This Article will focus on the first proposal.

 What is the current status of the EMIR REFIT?